» Children are particularly vulnerable to poor air quality «

 CO2 as indicator of air quality

-CO2 is a good indicator of the indoor air quality in houses, where the occupants and their activities are the main source of pollution.
+Carbon Dioxide is often used when talking global warming as it is one of the main greenhouse gasses causing global warming.
+But, CO2 is a good indicator of the indoor air quality in houses, where the occupants and their activities are the main source of pollution, as CO2 is emitted by all humans while breathing and not by many other sources.
+However, CO2 is rarely a health issue in itself.
+It is nevertheless a very good indicator of human presence and the level of ventilation.
 Outdoor air contains approximately 400 ppm; breathing generates CO2, so the indoor CO2 concentration will always be at least 400 ppm and usually higher.
-An indoor CO2 level of 1 150 ppm provides adequate air quality, 1 400 ppm will ensure good indoor air quality in most situations, and 1 600 ppm indicates poor air quality (CEN, 2007; Active house Alliance, 2013).
+An indoor CO2 level of 1 150 ppm provides adequate air quality, 1 400 ppm will ensure good indoor air quality in most situations, and 1 600 ppm indicates poor air quality (CEN, 2019; Active house Alliance, 2020).

 CO2 is most relevant as an indicator in rooms where the need for ventilation is linked to the presence of people, e.g. in bedrooms, children’s rooms, living rooms, dining rooms, classrooms and offices.

 The relative humidity indoors will vary on a yearly basis in correspondence with the humidity level outdoors.
 A high level of humidity in indoor air can increase the presence of house dust mites.
 So in climates with cold winters, the relative humidity inside should be kept below 45% during winter (Richardson et al, 2005).
 Generally speaking, high relative humidity levels should be avoided in order to limit the risk of mould growth, with negative health conditions such as asthma and allergies as a consequence (Liddament, 1996).